 As the days get longer and the temperature rises, families leave their houses and apartments for backyards and parks.
 Pediatric therapists look forward to this season as children have more opportunities to interact with family and friends while running, climbing and jumping.
-Outdoor play offers a multitude of experiences that allow your child to develop climbing strength, coordination while catching a ball or interacting with peers, among other skills.
+Outdoor play offers a multitude of experiences that allow your child to develop strength while climbing, coordination to throw and catch, social skills interacting with peers, among other skills.
 Of course, children are sometimes prone to bumps and bruises.
 During this time of year we begin to see more children sustaining different sprains and fractures.

-Here are a few tips to keep your child as safe as possible while maximizing all the fun a playground has to offer:
+Here are a few tips to keep your child as safe as possible while maximizing all the fun playgrounds and parks have to offer:

 - The playground is a child’s stadium and just like any athlete he or she needs water breaks to prevent dehydration.
 A common sign of dehydration from over activity is complaint of sore and achy muscles.
 Water is the best cure, but for quick relief, massage over the area using broad strokes.